-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, its major fund and the aggregate remaining fund information for the Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School (the "School), a charter school and component unit of the District School Board of Broward County, Florida, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 27, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund for the Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School (the "School"), a charter school and component unit of the District School Board of Broward County, Florida, as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 29, 2014.